-U18's Entitlement The welfare of U18s must be the paramount consideration.
-All U18s have a right to be protected from any maltreatment or abuse regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual orientation.
-School's Responsibility The proprietor and his management team must ensure that they comply with their duties under legislation.
-They must have regard to related guidance to ensure that the policies, procedures and training at MC Academy are effective and comply with the law at all times.
-To continually monitor and review these policies and practices.
-To foster a culture of openness and support for students and staff alike, whilst respecting the relevant expectations of confidentiality.
-Ensure that neither students nor adults are put in situations of vulnerability at any time.
-Ensure that all staff have clear job descriptions which make clear their roles in the school (HR updating). all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.
-Working in partnership with other organisations, children and young people and their parents and carers is essential.
+U18s The welfare of U18s must be the paramount consideration entitlement All U18s have a right to be protected from any maltreatment or abuse regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual orientation School's responsibility The proprietor and his management team must ensure that they comply with their duties under legislation.
+They must have regard to related guidance to ensure that the policies, procedures and training at MC Academy are effective and comply with the law at all times to continually monitor and review these policies and practices to foster a culture of openness and support for students and staff alike, whilst respecting the relevant expectations of confidentiality ensure that neither students nor adults are put in situations of vulnerability at any time ensure that all staff have clear job descriptions which make clear their roles in the school (HR updating) all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately Working in partnership with other organisations, children and young people and their parents and carers is essential.
 The school is committed to working in partnership with the Police, Social Services Departments and Local Safeguarding Children's Boards (LSCB) in accordance with their procedures.
 This is essential to enable these organisations to carry out their statutory duties to investigate concerns and protect all children and young people.
+Adult's responsibilities It is everyone's responsibility to report any concerns regarding abuse to the Designated Safeguarding Officers, Rahila and Paul.
+Every adult, as a responsible individual, is required to abide by the Code of Conduct (page 5) in order to safeguard and promote the welfare of looked after U18s Every member of staff is in a position of trust, in particular those who teach, support, guide or in any way interact with students, young people and vulnerable adults To report and record any incidents or indications (verbal, written or physical) that suggest an U18 may have developed an infatuation with an adult in the workplace To always acknowledge and maintain professional boundaries

-The school is committed to working in partnership with the Police, Social Services Departments and Local Safeguarding Children's Boards (LSCB) in accordance with their procedures.
-This is essential to enable these organisations to carry out their statutory duties to investigate concerns and protect all children and young people.
-Adult's Responsibilities It is everyone's responsibility to report any concerns regarding abuse to the Designated Safeguarding Officers (Rahila Tauqeer & Amama Forjani).
-Every adult, as a responsible individual, is required to abide by the Code of Conduct (page 5) in order to safeguard and promote the welfare of looked after U18s.
-Every member of staff is in a position of trust, in particular those who teach, support, guide or in any way interact with students, young people and vulnerable adults To report and record any incidents or indications (verbal, written or physical) that suggest an U18 may have developed an infatuation with an adult in the workplace To always acknowledge and maintain professional boundaries.
-Designated Persons' Responsibilities To ensure that the policies and procedures, adopted by MC Academy, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.
-It is important that parents/guardians know what to expect, at MC Academy, especially concerning any periods when U18s are unsupervised.
-This is particularly important in relation to clarifying expectations where 16-17 year olds are accepted on adult courses.
-This information is given in writing before enrolment.
-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the designated safeguarding lead.
-This responsibility should not be delegated.
+Designated persons' re- sponsibilities To ensure that the policies and procedures, adopted by MC Acad- emy, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.
+It is important that parents/guardians know what to expect, at MC Academy, especially concerning any periods when U18s are unsuper- vised.
+This is particularly important in relation to clarifying expecta- tions where 16-17-year-olds are accepted on adult courses.
+This in- formation is given in writing before enrolment.
+Whilst the activities of the designated safeguarding lead can be dele- gated to appropriately trained deputies, the ultimate lead responsi- bility for safeguarding and child protection, as set out above, re- mains with the designated safeguarding lead.
+This responsibility should no t be delegated.

-1.3 - ASSOCIATED POLICIES
+1.3 ASSOCIATED POLICIES